 - Annual Statewide Statistics conference to review perinatal outcomes data in the context of key maternal and newborn quality indicators.

 - Maternal/Newborn Transport Conferences to provide a format for maternal and neonatal case review for those VT and upstate NY patients who were referred to The University of Vermont Medical Center

-- Nurse Manger's from VT Women's and Children's hospital units meet quarterly to review policy and discuss efforts for best practice.
+- Nurse Manger's from the Birth Centers at Vermont Community Hospitals meet quarterly to review policy and discuss efforts for best practice.